Top 10 Pros and Cons of Canvas from Instructure

 9. Inconsistent Mobile Experience

 While the mobile app is a significant advantage, it sometimes offers an inconsistent experience compared to the desktop version.
 This inconsistency can affect users relying heavily on mobile access for coursework and communication.
+This gap can lead to missed deadlines or miscommunication for students who depend primarily on mobile access.

 • Limited Features on Mobile: Not all desktop version features are available in the mobile app.